 Physical assault and sexual abuse are common violent crimes that occur nearly everywhere.
 However, when the victim is residing in a nursing home, the crime is especially heinous.
 This is because nursing home residents are some of the most vulnerable members of society.
-Sadly, the Evanston nursing home abuse attorneys at Rosenfeld Injury Lawyers handle many cases of sexual and physical abuse involving victims in assisted-living homes, nursing facilities and health care centers.
+Sadly, the Evanston nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC handle many cases of sexual and physical abuse involving victims in assisted-living homes, nursing facilities and health care centers.

 Our legal team remains dedicated to serving as a legal advocate for Illinois nursing home residents.
 We post currently available data on the safety concerns of Illinois nursing facilities.
 This information serves as a valuable tool when deciding where to place a loved one who requires skilled nursing or rehabilitative care.

 Albany Care is a 417-bed intermediate care facility that provides medical services, recovery and treatment to residents of Evanston and Cook County, Illinois.
 The health care center is located at:

 The facility provides psychiatric rehabilitation services including anger management, medication management and substance abuse care through various services that include:

 - Psycho-social therapies

 - Dietary and nutrition management